philamp/rclone_jelly/README.md

 > - 5/ sdtout is still very verbose to track any issue or abnormal API calls.
 > - 6/ The tuned cache system in this fork is only working when used with Jellygrail.
 >
-> These Real Debrid related quirks are now **-> FIXED** for the most part and the little remainging ones will be soon
+> These Real Debrid related quirks are now **-> FIXED**.
+> The only remaining issue seems to be that accumulated unrestricted links (accumulation is on purpose) are deduplicated but not aligned upon refreshed torrents list, so this array grows a little bit too much over time, but nothing to worry about in terms of execution speed and RAM.
+This will be fixed way before it becomes a problem.

 # Fork of "RClone_RD"